Su Yu: After the establishment of the PRC

+In January 1979, Su Yu delivered reports on methods of warfare during the initial stages of a future conflict.
+His analysis attracted considerable international attention; Australian defense intelligence official Paul Dibb later described him as one of China's principal strategic voices.
+Later that year, Su Yu visited Japan as senior adviser to the "China-Japan Friendship" ship delegation, which sailed to Japanese cities such as Tokyo, Nagoya, Osaka, Nagasaki, etc. In 1980, he was elected Vice Chairman of the Standing Committee of the National People's Congress.
+Su also sought formal rehabilitation for the criticism he had received in 1958.
+In October 1979, he submitted an appeal to the Central Committee requesting that the accusations against him be withdrawn.
+Although efforts to address the case continued during the following years, a formal resolution was not reached during his lifetime.
+In his later years, he published The Memoirs of Su Yu (粟裕回忆录).

 In 1980, China adopted a new Military Strategic Guideline that envisioned using a combined arms approach and positional warfare to defend against a potential invasion by the Soviet Union.
 In Su's analysis, positional defenses would be beneficial because the Soviet Union would be disinclined to use tactical nuclear weapons for fear of destroying spoils of war and making itself unable to use captured cities as forward bases.
 Su also contended that the Soviet Union would view the use of nuclear weapons as extremely costly, because "we also have nuclear weapons, if you attack we attack, there is danger that all will suffer great losses, so it cannot but have some hesitation."
 Su also expected that once nuclear weapons were used, escalation would be impossible to avoid, because "it is very hard for any limits to exist, so tactical scale could develop into strategic scale" use.

-In his later years, he published The Memoirs of Su Yu (粟裕回忆录).
-He died in Beijing on February 5, 1984, at the age of 77.
-According to his last wish, his body was cremated and scattered to places he had fought in.
+Su Yu died in Beijing on 5 February 1984, aged 77.
+In accordance with his wishes, no funeral ceremony was held and his ashes were scattered in several provinces and cities where he had fought during his military career.
+In 1987, the Chinese military encyclopedia formally described the 1958 criticism of Su Yu as erroneous.
+In December 1994, the Central Military Commission officially acknowledged that he had been wrongly criticized in 1958 and described the episode as a historical error.
+This formally concluded the long-running case against him.